Finnoy Travel - Travel Stories and Reviews

 As the distances in Crete are long, we recommend hiring a car because it gives you freedom and saves time.
 It is still good to know that the island has a well-working public transportation network to reach the most popular destinations.

 Since the car hire prices in Crete are moderately low, we recommend getting a car straight from the airport.
 This way, you do not need to pay for a transfer from the airport to the hotel and back.
-Almost all car hire companies have an office at the airport or they pick you up from the airport to their office nearby.
+Almost all car hire companies have an office at the airport or pick you up from the airport and take you to their office nearby.
 Booking a car should still be made in advance to get the best rates.

 RECOMMENDATION